ahwagner1/ahwagner1.github.io/posts/intro_to_quartz.md

 ### Going forward
 Now how do I plan to implement these features into Quartz?

 That is still in the works.
-Some of these are pretty easy to rework/add to Quartz (getting rid of header files, adding struct methods, adding defer), and others are going to be much harder (robust type system, metaprogramming, ...).
+Some of these should be pretty easy to rework/add to Quartz (adding struct methods, adding defer, ...), and others are going to be much harder (robust type system, metaprogramming, ...).

 For now, I am focusing on building the initial release of Silica (written in CPP).
 With the initial release, I plan to build a working transpiler with a limited feature set.
 The main goal